TritonDataCenter/centos-lx-brand-image-builder/README.md

 In order to use these scripts you'll need:

-- A CentOS running in a VM or bare metal (required for the `install` script)
+- A CentOS running in a KVM viarutal machine or bare metal (required for the `install` script).
+Running `install` in a CentOs lx-brand zone is not supported.
 - A SmartOS (or SDC headnode) install (required for the `create-lx-image` script)

 ## Usage